Have you ever stopped to think of the trip water takes to get to your faucet? How does it get there? Where does it come from?

 Arizona water quality

-In addition to monitoring the flow of water, we also measure its quality.
-For this reason, our experts regularly test river, canal and well water before delivering raw water to Valley municipalities.
+In addition to monitoring the flow of water, our experts regularly test river, canal and well water before delivering raw water to Valley municipalities.

 That way, we can track changes in water quality, such as debris from wildfires, and keep our partners at Valley water treatment plants in the know.

 - Don’t overdo it on fertilizers and pesticides.

 - Store lawn and garden chemicals securely.